Rutuja Zawar, MS

 “You are not alone.
 Conditioned to fit in, shame becomes a part of the being.
 Together, let us work on bringing that confident self into power who knows you belong the way you are.”

-— Rutuja Zawar, MA
+— Rutuja Zawar, MS

 When not working, Rutuja loves reading, working out at the gym, and consuming media.
 As a trained Bharatnatyam dancer (a form of Indian classical dance), she enjoys attending dance workshops.
 She also loves chef-ing it up in the kitchen and rewards her hard work with iced lattes in cozy coffee shops across Boston, which inevitably make her dream of opening her own someday :)